 Boys get dirty from head to toe!
 They need to understand the importance of male hygiene, not just head and toe but all points in between.
 Moms, teach your son a cleanliness routine (washing, with soap, behind his ears, under his arms, all of his butt, and between his legs).
 If your son is uncircumcised, he should learn foreskin care (there are no illustrations at this link).
 If he is circumcised, he needs to learn to wash where any loose skin gathers behind his glans.
 Again, you might want to ask your family health care provider or a trusted man to discuss this with your son.

 Testicular cancer is the most common cancer for males between 15 and 35.
 It’s okay for moms to encourage their sons to tell you if he hurts or feels something different in his testicles (if he does, seek medical attention as soon as you can).
-Your family health care provider can help him know how to regularly, perhaps monthly, examine himself (illustration is a detailed line drawing).
+Your family health care provider can help him know how to regularly, perhaps monthly, examine himself (illustration is a safe, detailed line drawing).
 Your family health care provider can help both of you to know how to do this.
 The Mayo Clinic suggests this self-examination method (illustration is a medical art drawing).

 BOOKS: Be careful about what you read!
 There are numerous books about boys growing, developing, and maturity.
 Most secular sources are not aligned with a Biblical worldview.
 And while there are many good Bible-centric resources, a few deserve special mention: